 In general, slough water temperatures are warmer than mainstem water temperatures in the winter, due to the strong influence of groundwater upwelling in the sloughs.
-This may attract overwintering juvenile anadromous and resident fish to these areas (ADF&G 1984b).
+This may attract overwintering juvenile anadromous and resident fish to these areas (Schmidt et al. 1984).

 Upland sloughs differ from side sloughs in that the upstream (head) end of the slough is rarely connected with the mainstem Susitna River or its side channels (Figure 2).
 Upland sloughs are characterized by near zero velocities and an accumulation of silt covering the substrate resulting from the absence of mainstem scouring flows.
-Beaver activity is common in upland sloughs.
+Beaver activity is common in upland sloughs, and large backwater areas of the Susitna River.